'Unite the Right' trial jurors hear closings in Virginia

 AP Legal Affairs Writer

 CHARLOTTESVILLE, VA.
-(AP) — Lawyers for nine people hurt during the “Unite The Right” rally in Charlottesville told a jury Thursday that white nationalists “planned, executed and then celebrated” racially motivated violence that killed one counter-protester and injured dozens more.
+(AP) — White nationalists “planned, executed and then celebrated” racially motivated violence that killed one counterprotester and injured dozens, lawyers for nine people hurt during the 2017 “Unite The Right” rally in Charlottesville said Thursday as they urged jurors to hold some of the country’s most well-known white supremacists accountable.

-Their arguments in U.S. District Court in Charlottesville came in a lawsuit alleging that two dozen white nationalists, neo-Nazis and white supremist organizations conspired to commit violence during two days of demonstrations.
+Their closing arguments in U.S. District Court in Charlottesville came in the trial of a civil lawsuit alleging that two dozen white nationalists, neo-Nazis and white supremist organizations conspired to commit violence during two days of demonstrations.

-During their closing presentation, plaintiffs’ attorneys showed the jury dozens of text messages, chat room exchanges and social media postings by the rally’s main planners.
-Some were filled with racial epithets and talk of “cracking skulls” of anti-racist counterprotesters.
+Attorneys for the plaintiffs showed the jury dozens of text messages, chat room exchanges and social media postings by the rally’s main planners, including some peppered with racial epithets and talk of “cracking skulls” of anti-racist counterprotesters.

-“We sued the people who were responsible — the leaders, the promoters, the group leaders, the people who brought the army, the people who were the most violent members of the army.
-Those are the people who we ask you to hold accountable today,” said attorney Karen Dunn..

-Lawyers for the defendants were scheduled to make their closing arguments Thursday afternoon.

 Hundreds of white nationalists descended on Charlottesville on Aug.
 11-12, 2017, ostensibly to protest the city’s plans to remove a statue of Confederate Gen. Robert E. Lee.

 During a march on the University of Virginia campus, white nationalists surrounded counterprotesters, shouted “Jews will not replace us!” and threw burning tiki torches at them.
-An avowed admirer of Adolf Hitler rammed his car into a crowd the next day, killing one woman and injuring dozens more.
+The next day, an avowed admirer of Adolf Hitler rammed his car into a crowd, killing one woman and injuring others.

-Dunn told jurors that although the defendants have attempted to distance themselves from Fields, many of them talked before the rally about their belief that if counterprotesters blocked traffic or were in the way, “you were allowed to plow them over.”
+Spencer was warned again by the judge when he began to talk about Jesus, describing him as a radical who was executed for his views.

+Spencer turned again to the jury: “Your task — and it’s a difficult one — is to apply the law fairly and precisely, even to those who you might despise.”

-Lawyers for the defendants have argued during the monthlong trial that there was no conspiracy, and their use of racial epithets and blustery talk in chat rooms before the rally is protected by the First Amendment.
+Lawyers for the defendants have argued there was no conspiracy, and their use of racial epithets and that their blustery talk in chat rooms before the rally is protected by the First Amendment.
 Several defendants have testified that they resorted to violence only after they or their associates were attacked.
 They’ve blamed the violence on anti-fascist protesters known as antifa, and also each other.

-The trial has featured emotional testimony from people who were struck by Fields’ car or witnessed the attack, as well as plaintiffs who were beaten or subjected to racist taunts.

 The lawsuit is being funded by Integrity First for America, a nonprofit civil rights organization.